szha215/cs701-heterogeneous-system-on-chip/Docs/Phase 2/ajs_add_docs/RNI_JNI_ANI_simulation.md

 | 1360 ns |             JOP receives CCC             |
 |         |                                          |

-RNI, JNI and ANI works as expected.
+RNI, JNI and ANI all work as expected.